FindMyCat/embedded-software/README.md

 ![Programming Targets](ProgrammingTargets.png)

 ### Development
-If you indend to develop the firmware for FindMyCat, it is recommended to use the `NRF-9160DK`, `DWM-3001CDK` and `NRF-7002DK` for the above repositories respectively.
+If you intend to develop the firmware for FindMyCat, it is recommended to use the `NRF-9160DK`, `DWM-3001CDK` and `NRF-7002DK` for the above repositories respectively.

 ### Architecture Overview
 ![Embedded Architecture Overview](EmbeddedArchitectureLight.png)